Noise Levels in Boston Avenue-Mill Hill, Bridgeport, CT | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Boston Avenue-Mill Hill sounds about 46% louder than Northern Boston Avenue-Mill Hill to the human ear, a 5.5 dBA gap.
+To the human ear, noise in southern Boston Avenue-Mill Hill sounds about 127% louder than in northern Boston Avenue-Mill Hill, a 11.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?